 One of the most crucial steps is asking for help from a mental health professional.
 There are various types of mental health practitioners, such as psychiatric mental health nurses, psychiatrists, psychologists, and licensed clinical social workers.
 Women seeking mental health providers in their area should reach out to their primary care physician to get a referral.

 When facing mental health struggles, it is important for women to know that they are not alone, making support groups another viable option.
-The Depression and Bipolar Support Alliance, WebMD, and the National Alliance for Mental Health all provide support groups for those suffering from mental health issues.
-WebMD also has instructions on how to create your own support group.
+Wish, Just for Women, The Women’s Health Information & Support Centre , The Alliance for Women and Girls at Risk all provide support groups for those suffering from mental health issues.

 Another option would be for women to request a list of mental health professionals that are considered part of their insurance network.
-Employer assistance programs may also be able to help.
-SilverCloud offers employer-provided internet-based cognitive behavioral therapy.
-Our Space from Depression & Space from Anxiety programs have shown great success.
-In one study, 69.2% of females using the programs recovered (i.e., moved from a clinical to a non-clinical level of symptoms) on either depression or anxiety, and this was maintained up to 12 months after start of treatment .
+Employer assistance programmes may also be able to help.
+SilverCloud offers employer-provided internet-based cognitive behavioural therapy.
+Our Space from Depression & Space from Anxiety programmes has shown great success.
+In one study, overall 69.2% of females using the programmes recovered (i.e., moved from a clinical to a non-clinical range of scores) on either a measure of depression or anxiety by 12 months after treatment.

-SilverCloud Health is a leading provider of evidence-based behavioral and mental health solutions delivered digitally.
-Our programs provide a smart, measurable, and modern way to invest in women’s mental health support for overall wellbeing and peace of mind.
+SilverCloud Health is a leading provider of evidence-based behavioural and mental health solutions delivered digitally.
+Our programmes provide a smart, measurable, and modern way to invest in women’s mental health support for overall wellbeing and peace of mind.